Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Introduction

-However, recently matched-filtering techniques have seen some limited application for core-collapse GWs. \cite{drago_23} investigated the possibility of exploiting the fact that the standing accretion shock instability (SASI) creates similar modulations in both the neutrino \citep{Tamborra_13} and the GW signals \citep{Andresen_17}.
-By using the neutrino signal to construct a filter for the GWs, \cite{drago_23} reported improved detection efficiencies for nearby events over standard excess energy methods. \cite{Richardson_24} demonstrated that matched-filtering methods are very promising for the secular GW emission from core-collapse supernovae associated with asymmetric emission of neutrinos and aspherical matter ejection (see, for example, \cite{Epstein_1978,Turner_1978,Muller_97,Richardson_22}).
+However, recently techniques similar to matched-filtering have seen some limited application for core-collapse GWs. {Drago et al.~}\cite{drago_23} investigated the possibility of exploiting the fact that the standing accretion shock instability (SASI) creates similar modulations in both the neutrino \citep{Tamborra_13} and the GW signals \citep{Andresen_17}.
+By using the neutrino signal to construct a filter for the GWs, \cite{drago_23} reported improved detection efficiencies for nearby events over standard excess energy methods.
+Richardson et al.~\cite{Richardson_24} demonstrated that matched-filtering methods are very promising for the secular GW emission from core-collapse supernovae associated with asymmetric emission of neutrinos and aspherical matter ejection (see, for example, \cite{Epstein_1978,Turner_1978,Muller_97,Richardson_22}).